satorici/satori-docs/satori_help/docs/notifications.md

 ### Discord

-To set up Discord notifications in Satori-CI, you first need to obtain the Channel ID.
+To set up Discord notifications in Satori, you first need to obtain the Channel ID.
 Follow these steps:

 **Enabling Developer Mode:**
 1. Open your Discord settings by clicking the gear icon in the bottom left corner, next to your username and avatar.